ricardofmp/ricardofmp.github.io/_posts/MA/2022-01-06-emotet-part-1.md

 <center><font size="3"> <u>Figure</u>(7): <u></u> </font></center>

 **The previous figure shows:**

-    1-.text section is packed
+    1-.text section is packed <br>
     2-.text section contains the entry point for the executable.
 This means that, in addition to holding the compressed data, .text section also contains the stub code responsible for unpacking.
-        *The section which is responsible for unpacking can vary as in UPX packing 3-.text section is executable
+        *The section which is responsible for unpacking can vary as in UPX packing <br>
+    3-.text section is executable <br>
-    4-.data section is writable
+    4-.data section is writable <br>

 ## Strings section: *press over “blacklist” to list them
 [![](/assets/images/MA/emotet-1/8.png)](/assets/images/MA/emotet-1/8.png)